Blackberry Hub+ covers most business communication needs, including

 - notification email addresses

-I tried the Microsoft Outlook on Android for three weeks in August 2016 and a week in June 2017.
-The Outlook for Android calendaring requires internet to save/show events!
-This is unacceptable in a dynamic mobile world where internet is not available.
-Blackberry Hub+ stores/shows new/changed events (done on the phone) immediately even when the Internet is not available, and syncs when connectivity is back up.
+I tried Microsoft Outlook on Android for three weeks in August 2016 and a week in June 2017.
+Outlook for Android calendaring requires internet to save/show events–this is unacceptable in a dynamic mobile world where internet is not available.
+In contrast, Blackberry Hub+ stores/shows new/changed events (done on the phone) immediately even when the Internet is not available, syncing when connectivity is available.

-The vast majority of active Android devices can use Blackberry Hub+, including fingerprint authentication.
+Android ≥ 5.0 can use Blackberry Hub+, including fingerprint authentication.

-The Outlook for Android app can recognize Priority vs. All email, and I wish Blackberry Hub+ would do so too.
+Outlook for Android app can recognize Priority vs. All email, and I wish Blackberry Hub+ would do so.